By Patrick McLoughlin

 The accountants section of the Yellow Pages was always very competitive with firms competing for space on the page.
 The vast majority of ads looked like tombstones: name of the firm at the top followed by a short history – ‘providing accountancy services since 1970…’

 Whilst the partners loved to see the firm’s name dominating the advert, it wasn’t much help to business owners.
 But even terrible ads like that could still generate a decent stream of enquiries.
-In 2012 the tables have turned.
-People don’t use phone directories in anything like the numbers they used to.
+Nowadays the tables have turned.
+When was the last time you picked up a telephone book?
 The internet and Google in particular have taken over.

-Nowadays your website is often the first exposure a potential client has to your practice.
-If you search ‘accountants’ on Google you might notice how little had changed.
+Your website is often the first exposure a potential client has to your practice.
+If you search ‘accountants’ on Google you’ll notice how little has changed.
 The vast majority of accountants’ websites follow the same format as their 90s predecessor: the Yellow Pages advert.
-Practice name dominates the top of the webpage followed by the firm’s history or the range of accountancy services on offer.
+Practice name dominates the top of the page followed by the firm’s history or the range of accountancy services on offer.

 If you put yourself in the shoes of your potential client, you would ask “how does this help me choose an accountant when they all look the same.”
 If you spoke to your website visitors, they would tell you they are not interested in your firm.
 They are only interested in what you can do for them.